Risuko

 • UPnP IGD port forwarding for the listener (TCP + UDP)

-• Rarest-first piece selection with endgame mode and SHA-1 verification off the async runtime
+• Rarest-first piece selection with endgame mode; SHA-1 (v1) or SHA-256 Merkle root (v2) verification off the async runtime

 • HTTP/HTTPS (BEP-23 compact) and UDP (BEP-15) trackers